 - Rice: Cooked rice soaks up all of the fantastic flavors of the sauce.
 You will cook the rice separately and add it at the end.
 You can also serve the pork chops with mashed potatoes or egg noodles.

-What type of pork chops should I use?
+What type of pork chops should you use?

 Step 1: Dredge the pork chops.